-(i)The Company would bid its energy into the ISO/Power Exchange ("PE") (at a price which would be expected to reflect the avoidable (i.e., marginal and other "running") energy costs, at a minimum (or at a higher price, up to the expected market clearing price for energy, consistent with the market structure that develops).
-Under the Energy Adjustment, the applicable PSC No. 9 energy component charge (after adjustment to reflect total actual energy costs) would be credited for all retail access customers by an amount equal to the lesser of the market value of energy and such applicable PSC No. 9 energy component charge.
+(i)The Company would bid its energy into the ISO/Power Exchange ("PE") at a price which would be expected to reflect the avoidable (i.e., marginal and other "running") energy costs, at a minimum (or at a higher price, up to the expected market clearing price for energy, consistent with the market structure that develops).
+Under the Energy Adjustment, the applicable PSC No. 9 energy component charge (after adjustment to reflect total actual energy costs net of revenues received from the sales of energy to LSEs) would be credited for all retail access customers by an amount equal to the lesser of the market price of energy and such applicable PSC No.9 energy component charge.
 Any remaining portion of the energy component charge included in the transportation/delivery service rate (i.e., unavoidable energy costs not reflected in the market value of energy) would be subject to adjustment for actual costs as required.